 I dislike wearing a carrier so much that I've developed a reputation at the Musa Store for my love of micro chest rigs.
-Since 2020 has been such an uncertain time, my desire to "train how I fight" led me to ask Kawa (the artist formerly known as 2Alpha2Quit) for a solution.
-I noticed in one of his posts that he had some kind of a panel attached to his Q.R.C., and he quickly led me to Body Armor Vent I.C.E. panels that he's been using during his missions.
+Since 2020 has been such an uncertain time, my desire to "train how I fight" led me to ask a colleague for a solution.
+I noticed in one of his posts that he had some kind of a panel attached to his Plate CArrier, and he quickly led me to Body Armor Vent I.C.E. panels that he's been using.

-Call me skeptic, a realist, or maybe someone who just hates being super hot - either way; I had my doubts about somethings' ability to comfortability cool me off without adding a ton of weight or creating uncomfortable angles.
+Call me a skeptic, a realist, or maybe someone who just hates being super hot - either way; I had my doubts about this thing's ability to comfortability cool me off without adding a ton of weight or creating uncomfortable angles.

 Fast forward a week and a half, and my Body Vent I.C.E.
 Retrofit panels show up in a suspiciously light package.
 So light that I thought I had received the wrong products!